opensoldat/polyworks/pwinstall/ReadMe.txt

 Changes in v1.5.0.4
+- change how gif files are loaded
+- fixed undo selection
 - fixed saving of light and sketch display options
+- fixed selection rectangle bug
+- fixed command line argument bugs
+- associate pms files with polyworks on installation
+- icons for pms and pfb files (Created by VirtualTT)
+- more settings in preferences
+- selection for all corners of scenery
+- fixed transform tool

 Changes in v1.5.0.3
 - fixed window state errors